abrosen/ExampleFloatMenuOptionProvider/Readme.md

 2. Create a new folder (name does not matter) in your local `Mods` folder.
 On Windows, the default location for this folder is `C:\Program Files (x86)\Steam\SteamApps\common\RimWorld\Mods`
 3. Unzip the zip file into that folder
-4. Run the game or use your mod manager of choice and enable the "Example Plant" mod.
+4. Run the game or use your mod manager of choice and enable the "Example Float Menu Option Provider" mod.

 # Links